rainhard-obura/Data-Science-and-Machine-Learning-portfolio/README.md

 1. Financial Inclusion in Africa
    - *Overview*: Predicting which individuals are most likely to have or use a bank account
    - *Technologies*: Python, Machine Learning
+2. Fraud detection in electricity and gas consumption in Tunisia
+   - * Overview*: Detect clients involved in fraudulent activities in  gas and electricity consumption
+   - *Technologies*: Python, pandas, scikit-learn, Tensorflow/keras